 Implement Technique Work

-To get a better bench press, it is not enough that you have strong chest and triceps muscles.
+To increase your bench press, it is not enough that you have strong chest and triceps muscles.
 It is important that you have good control and consistency when executing the skill of the bench press itself.

 Generally speaking, technique work involves low-volume, low-to-moderate intensity bench press days.
 You can work on the bench press itself, or implement variations that specifically target lacking elements of your execution.